Information for supervisors about the worker’s compensation claim process.

-Supervisor responsibilities in the worker’s compensation claims process
+Supervisor responsibilities in the claims process

 - Ensure the injured employee receives immediate and/or emergency medical attention, as needed.